Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 Why Car Insurance Rates Are Finally Leveling Off

 Between 2022 and 2024, auto insurance premiums surged a cumulative 46% — one of the most painful stretches for drivers in modern history.
 But in 2025, the national average full-coverage premium dropped roughly 6%, and 2026 is shaping up to be the first year of genuine stabilization.
-Insurify projects the national average will increase just 1% in 2026, a dramatic slowdown from the 17%+ yearly hikes seen in recent years.
+Industry data projects the national average will increase just 0.67% in 2026 — the smallest year-over-year rise since 2022 — a dramatic slowdown from the 17%+ yearly hikes seen in recent years.
+The Zebra reports only a 3% increase over the prior year, describing it as "significantly less steep than in recent years."

 The Core Reasons Behind Stabilization